 How does a pressure cooker work?

 Pressure cookers are used to cook food quickly via a sealed pot that traps steam.
-As the steam gathers, pressure builds, which raises the boiling point of water inside past 212 degrees and up to 250 degrees Fahrenheit.
-The high pressure created by the trapped steam forces moisture into the food in the pot, cooking it quickly in comparison to traditional methods.
+As the steam gathers, pressure builds, which raises the boiling point of water inside past 212 F and up to 250 F. The high pressure created by the trapped steam forces moisture into the food in the pot, cooking it quickly in comparison to traditional methods.
 This is especially good for tough cuts of meat that need tenderizing.

 What can you make with a stand mixer?